The properties owned by a business are called assets. The rights or claims to the properties are referred to as equities.

 For every business, the sum of the rights to the properties is equal to the sum of properties owned.

 The relationship between the two may be expressed in the form of an equation.
-This equation is commonly known as accounting equation and is written as follows:
+This equation is commonly known as the accounting equation and is written as follows:

 Assets = Equities

-- The rights of the creditors.
+- The rights of creditors

-- The rights of the owners.
+- The rights of owners

 Assets = Liabilities + Owner’s equity

-Creditors have preferential rights over the assets of the business so it is appropriate to place liabilities before the capital or owner’s equity in the equation.
+Creditors have preferential rights over the assets of the business, and so it is appropriate to place liabilities before the capital or owner’s equity in the equation.